 “The data in a public database counts against the iCloud storage quota of the app.
 Data in the private database counts against the user’s iCloud storage quota.”

 There is also a shared database, that is available only if the device has an active iCloud account.
-When the user shares the journey with other people, the permission given to each participant is Read Only.
-The participants can access the shared database to read the content of each shared journey:
+When the user shares the journey with other people, the permission given to each participant is Read-Write.
+The participants can access the shared database to read the content of each shared journey and upload new data:

 “The shared database is available only if the device has an active iCloud account.
 Permissions on the database are limited to the user based on the permissions of the record that has been shared.
 The current user does not own the content in the shared database and is allowed to read that content only if the permission has been granted […].
 Data in the shared database is not visible in the developer portal or to any user who has not been granted access.
 Data stored in the shared database does not count against the storage quota of the current user’s iCloud account.”